hoppersroppers/training/Core/1.IntroductionToHacking/6-IntroToInsecurity/1-Risk.md

 1. What is a threat?
 2. What is a vulnerability?
 3. How do we define asset value?
-4. What is the second risk equation?
+4. What is the value added of the the second risk equation?
-5. Ignoring the equations, what is risk?
+5. Ignoring the equations, how do you define risk?

 ## Threat Modeling
 Read this: https://arstechnica.com/information-technology/2017/07/how-i-learned-to-stop-worrying-mostly-and-love-my-threat-model/